Ask a doctor about a prescription for ADYNOVI 3000 IU/5 mL POWDER AND SOLVENT FOR INJECTABLE SOLUTION

 Latvija Takeda Latvia SIA Tel: +371 67840082 | United Kingdom (Northern Ireland) Takeda UK Ltd Tel: +44 (0) 2830 640 902 |

-The detailed information on this medicinal product is available on the website of the European Medicines Agency:http://www.ema.europa.eu/
+Detailed information on this medicinal product is available on the European Medicines Agency website: http://www.ema.europa.eu/

-ADYNOVI must not be mixed with other medicinal products or solvents.
+ADYNOVI should not be mixed with other medicinal products or solvents.

 It is strongly recommended to record the name and batch number of the product each time ADYNOVI is administered.
 The blister pack has labels that can be removed.

-Do not use if the solution is not completely transparent or the product is not completely dissolved.
+Do not use if the solution is not totally clear or the product is not completely dissolved.

-In the case of subsequent bleeding episodes, the factor VIII activity must not be less than the given plasma activity level (in % of normal or IU/dl) in the corresponding period.
-The following table can be used as a dosing guide for surgery and bleeding episodes:
+In the case of the following bleeding episodes, factor VIII activity should not be below the given plasma activity level (in % of normal or IU/dl) during the corresponding period.
+The following table can be used as a dosage guide in surgery and bleeding episodes:

 Prophylaxis

 For long-term prophylaxis, the recommended dose is 40 to 50 IU of ADYNOVI per kg of body weight twice a week at intervals of 3 to 4 days.
-Dose adjustments and administration intervals may be considered based on factor VIII levels obtained and individual bleeding trends.
+Dose adjustments and administration intervals may be considered based on achieved factor VIII levels and individual bleeding tendency.

-The dosing guide for on-demand treatment in pediatric patients (12 to 18 years of age) is the same as for adult patients.
-The prophylactic treatment for patients 12 to <18>
+The dosage for on-demand treatment in pediatric patients (12 to 18 years of age) is the same as for adult patients.
+Prophylactic treatment for patients 12 to <18 years is the same as for adult patients. long-term safety of adynovi in children under 12 has not been established yet. dose adjustments and administration intervals may be considered based on achieved factor viii levels individual bleeding tendency.< p>